51st-Vfw/DCSWaypointEditor/documentation/README.md

 > **NOTE**: Not all features are supported on all airframes.

-The documentation is broken up into several chapters.
+The documentation is broken up into several core chapters.

 * [Installation & Setup](https://github.com/51st-Vfw/DCSWaypointEditor/blob/master/documentation/Installation.md):
   How to install and setup of DCSWE.